 The SOHP has historically gained many valuable oral histories from outside researchers.
 We determine if we will accept donations based on several factors, including:

-- how well the interviews fit within our collecting mission and research goals
+- How well the interviews fit within our mission and research goals

-These decisions typically require a closer look at the interview as well as discussion with you, the donor.
+These decisions typically require a closer look at the interview, as well as discussions with you, the donor.
 If you are interested in donating your materials, please contact us using our web form to begin this conversation.

 We are happy to help others use oral history around the UNC community.
 We currently have a student guide to oral history on our website, and our detailed manual for general oral history practice is available upon request.
 We host occasional workshops for students, and we can sometimes visit classes to offer workshops geared toward specific courses.